Your connection is slow when you have fiber? Here's how to fix it

 There you go, now you know everything you need to know about the placement of your Wifi box to make sure you can take full advantage of the loading speed you have with fiber optics.

-If, despite everything we have just told you, you still have problems, we advise you to contact your Internet service provider to see if the problem is not due to the line or to your installation.
-In this case, your ISP will quickly send a technician to solve the problem.
+If, despite everything we have just told you, you still have problems, we advise you to contact your internet service provider to see if the problem does not come from the line or from your installation.
+In this case, your ISP will quickly send a technician to resolve the problem.